-[00:00:55] Jeffrey Rosen: Hello friends and welcome to the National Constitution Center.
-I'm Jeffrey Rosen, the president and CEO of this wonderful institution.
-Let's inspire ourselves, as always, for the discussion ahead by reciting together the National Constitution Center's mission statement.
-Here we go, the National Constitution Center is the only institution in America chartered by Congress to increase awareness and understanding of the US Constitution among the American people on non-partisan basis.
+[00:00:40.3] Jeffery Rosen: Hello friends, and welcome to the National Constitution Center.
+I'm Jeffery Rosen, the president and CEO of this wonderful institution.
+Let's inspire ourselves as always for the discussion ahead by reciting together the National Constitution Center's mission statement.
+Here we go.
+The National Constitution Center is the only institution in America chartered by Congress to increase awareness and understanding of the US Constitution among the American people on a nonpartisan basis.
+It is now such a pleasure to convene two of America's greatest historians to discuss the rise and history of political parties in the US.
+This is a crucial question, and both of them have superb new books out that cast great line on the topic, and I can't wait to share the discussion with you.
+Carol Berkin is Presidential Professor of History, Emerita of Baruch College & The Graduate Center at the City University of New York.

-[00:01:23] Jeffrey Rosen: It is now such a pleasure to convene two of America's greatest historians to discuss the rise and history of political parties in the US.
-This is a crucial question and both of them have superb new books out that cast great light on the topic and I can't wait to share the discussion with you.
-Carol Berkin is presidential professor of history, emerita, of Baruch College and the Graduate Center at the City University of New York.
-She's written so many wonderful books, including A Brilliant Solution, Revolutionary Mothers, The Bill of Rights, and her most recent book which we're here to talk about today is A Sovereign People: The Crisis of the 1790s and the Birth of American Nationalism.
+[00:01:38.8] Jeffery Rosen: She's written so many wonderful books including, A Brilliant Solution, Revolutionary Mothers, the Bill of Rights, and her most recent book, which we're here to talk about today as, A Sovereign People: The Crisis of the 1790s and the Birth of American Nationalism.

-[00:02:08] Jeffrey Rosen: And H.W.
-Brands holds the Jack S. Blanton senior chair in history at the University of Texas at Austin.
-He is the author of acclaimed and wonderful books, including The First American, Heirs of the Founders: The Second Generation of American Giants in our First Civil War.
-And his most recent book which is about to come out and I just can't wait to share with you is Founding Partisans: Hamilton, Madison, Jefferson, Adams, and the Brawling Birth of American Politics.
-Thank you and welcome, Carol Berkin and Bill Brands.
+[00:01:54.2] Jeffery Rosen: And H.W.
+Brands holds the Jack S. Blanton Senior Chair in history at the University of Texas at Austin.
+He is the author of acclaimed and wonderful books including the First American Heirs of the Founders, the Second Generation of American Giants in our First Civil War.
+And his most recent book, which is about to come out and I just can't wait to share with you is founding Partisans Hamilton, Madison, Jefferson, Adams and the Brawling Birth of American Politics.

-[00:02:43] Jeffrey Rosen: Bill, let's begin with you because you begin at the beginning of this story.
-In your wonderful narrative history you trace the rise of partisanship and political parties back to the initial split between Federalist and anti-Federalist, between Hamiltonians and Jeffersonians that arose in the, in the conflict between Hamilton and Jefferson during the Revolutionary War.
-Tell us about the broad fissures between nationalism and state's rights, agrarianism and urbanism that manifest itself through the stories of Hamilton and Jefferson during that early period.
+[00:02:26.2] Jeffery Rosen: Thank you and welcome Carol Berkin and Bill Brands.
+Bill, let's begin with you because you begin at the beginning of this story.
+In your wonderful narrative history, you trace the rise of partisanship and political parties back to the initial split between Federalists and anti-Federalists between Hamiltonians and Jeffersonians that arose in the conflict between Hamilton and Jefferson during the Revolutionary War.
+Tell us about the broad fissures between nationalism and states' rights, agrarianism and urbanism that manifest itself through the stories of Hamilton and Jefferson during that Brawling early period.

-[00:03:21] H. W. Brands: Sure, Jeff, delighted to be here.
-It's important to keep in mind that the American Republic was born amid a war and America's first attempt at creating institutions of state and national governments took place amid war.
-And so there was this sort of external force that was compelling Americans in some ways to, well, perhaps seed more authority to the central government than they might have under other circumstances.
-Because as Benjamin Franklin said signing the Declaration of Independence, "We all have to hang together or we might be hung separately."
+[00:03:09.2] H.W.
+Brands: Sure, Jeff, delighted to be here.
+It's important to keep in mind that the American Republic was born amid a war, and America's first attempt at creating institutions of state and national governments took place amid war.
+And so there was this sort of external force that was compelling Americans in some ways to, well, perhaps seed more authority to the central government than they might have under other circumstances, because as Benjamin Franklin said, when signing the Declaration of Independence, we've got it.
+We all have to hang together or we might be hung separately.